 Caramelized Bananas

-- Melt the butter and sugar in a skillet over medium heat, until the sugar dissolves.
-Add the banana slices in a single layer and warm for about 3 minutes.
-Shake the skillet occasionally to coat the bananas.
+- SHAKE: Add the banana slices in a single layer and warm for about 3 minutes.
+Shake the skillet occasionally to coat the bananas on all sides

 Candied Pecans

-- Place the sugars and pecans in a large skillet.
-Heat over medium heat until the sugar starts to glisten.
-Reduce heat to low and continue to cook, stirring often until all of the sugar is melted.
+- STIR: Reduce heat to low and continue to cook, stirring often until all of the sugar is melted.
 Don’t let it burn.
-Remove from heat.
+Remove from heat and set aside.

 Caramel Sauce